gonber/hiring-engineering-exercise-fullstack/README.md

 ## Project Skeleton

+### Dependencies

+A simply makefile has been included to install any dependencies you may need.
+This exercise requires postgresql to be installed, and at least node 6.x. `make deps` will install everything you need. `make init_db` will initialise the database for this project, `make start_db` will start postgres running and `make env` will set up your environment using `nvm`.

+### Starting Point

+A file called `server.js` contains the barebones of an HTTP server to start you off.
+This file is expected by the tests, so if you move it, you will need to update `tests/server.spec.js`.

+A file called `db.js` can be used for (posgres) database access.
+Some migrations have already been set up in `migrations.js`.

 ### Tests

 We are very bullish on code being fully tested, and so expect tests to be written for this exercise.
-To this end, there is a file called `tests/server.spec.js` which has a series of blank tests which should be filled in.
-We recommend using [`supertest`](https://www.npmjs.com/package/supertest) for testing the HTTP server (for simplicity).
+To start you off, there is a file called `tests/server.spec.js` which contains some end-to-end tests, following this specification.
+All tests should have `.spec.js` as the suffic to their filename.

 ### Misc